udayand4s/ecom-microservices/README.md

 MIT

+Sure!
+Below is the updated second half of the README based on the Product Service from the provided GitHub repository.
+I've made adjustments to ensure it aligns with the structure and features of the Product Service.

+---

 # Product Service

-A lightweight microservice for product management.
+A lightweight microservice for product management built with Express.js and MongoDB.

 ## Features

-- Product management
+- Product management (create, read, update, delete)
-- View, delete products
-- RESTful API endpoints
+- RESTful API endpoints for product operations
+- Image upload support for product images
+- Category management for products

 ## Installation